Home 1. Introduction 2. Markers 3. Archive 4. Audible Markers 5. Visible Markers 6. Notational Markers 7. Conclusion

 The myth of silence has been exploded.
 From now on in traditional music, for instance, when we speak of silence we will not mean: absolute or physical silence, but rather merely the absence of traditional musical sounds.
 (Schafer, 1977, p.
 12)

-All these suggestions relate back to a core problem in my research: that it is impossible to hear silence as an isolated phenomenon.
-It always appears in a context or relationship.
+All these suggestions relate back to a core problem in my research: it is impossible to hear silence as an isolated phenomenon.
+It always appears in a context or relationship, and the audience can passively (or intentionally) make non-intended or non-musical sounds disappear into the margins.

-As an example, the phenomenon of hearing silence from the audience is well-known amongst musicians: violinist Jenna Sherry recently told me about performing with John Elliott Gardener in Budapest and how the silence from the Hungarian audience was palpable.
+As a contrasting example, the phenomenon of hearing silence from the audience is well-known amongst musicians: violinist Jenna Sherry recently told me about performing with John Eliot Gardiner in Budapest and how the silence from the Hungarian audience was palpable.
 Onstage, she and the other musicians could hear the silence, feeling the audience’s participation in the work: “We felt an intentional silence—an active communal silence that’s being created, and not accidental, not an absence: it was a focus of created intention which allowed something else to appear” (Sherry, interview, January 20, 2023).
 Sherry’s experience—though unquantifiable—is shared by many musicians.

 Audience Silence